faran4/delta-demo/README.md

 # delta-demo
-this is a demo for git &amp; github class heluuuee
+this is a demo for git &amp; github class.

+# Teacher
+Shardha Khapra

+# Student
+Delta Student